 The AFL-CIO's Committee on Political Education (COPE) was founded in 1955 to encourage workers to participate in political life.
 While COPE may have compiled voting statistics and published some of the printed material, this collection contains mostly secondary material issued by others and collected by office staff.
 The materials consists of correspondence, voting statistics, printed materials, and clippings pertaining to election campaigns, politicians, and political issues.

 The Department of Organization and Field Services for AFL and CIO and then AFL-CIO was responsible for promoting cooperation between national and local union bodies, as well as advocating for union victories in National Labor Relations Board (NLRB) elections.
 These records document the relationships between local central bodies and their parent federation.
 Types of materials include charters and local documents.

 The Information Department was the publishing and press release arm of the AFL-CIO.
 This collections contains printed record copies of the major news publications issued by the AFL, CIO, and AFL-CIO, including The C.I.O.
 News, A.F. of L. Reporter, AFL-CIO News, and American Federationist.

-The AFL, CIO, and AFL-CIO Scrapbook collection consists of scrapbooks created by different departments of the AFL, CIO, AFL-CIO, and affiliated unions.
+The AFL, CIO, and AFL-CIO scrapbooks were created by different departments of the AFL, CIO, AFL-CIO, and affiliated unions.
 They depict and commemorate various events in labor history, such as conventions, cornerstone ceremonies, and special dinners.
 Materials within the scrapbooks include newspaper clippings, photographs, and advertisements.